-of the Group's properties held for sale under Properties included the following: development and completed properties held for sale (together "Properties") totalled HK\$32,828 million. • Properties principally comprise residential properties, commercial units and car parks in the Greater Bay Area.
+of the Group's properties held for sale under Properties included the following: development and completed properties held for sale (including those classified as held for distribution) • (together "Properties") totalled HK\$26,201 million.
+Properties principally comprise residential properties, commercial units and car parks in the Greater Bay Area.

 Properties are stated at the lower of cost and net realisable value.
-The calculation of the net realisable value of Properties involves significant management • judgement, particularly in estimating costs to completion and future selling prices.
-Estimation of costs to completion and future selling prices are inherently uncertain due to changes in market demand and government policies.
+The calculation of the net realisable • value of Properties involves significant management judgement, particularly in estimating costs to completion and future selling prices.
+Estimation of costs to completion and future selling prices are inherently uncertain due to changes in market demand. •